Arooba4/DecodeLabs-Internship/readme.txt

 Overview

 DecoBot is a **rule-based AI chatbot** built in Python as part of DecodeLabs' AI Industrial Training Program.
-It simulates intelligent conversation using **explicit control flow and dictionary-based intent matching** — no machine learning involved.
+It simulates intelligent conversation using explicit control flow and dictionary-based intent matching** — no machine learning involved.

-This project is the foundation of AI engineering: before building systems that *learn*, you must master systems that *think through rules*.
+This project is the foundation of AI engineering: before building systems that learn, you must master systems that think through rules.

 ---